mikyas-dev/a2sv_mobile_assessment/README.md

 # Mobile-assessment-June-2024

 ## Objective
 Enhance the given Flutter application by adding new features, improving the UI, and fixing bugs.
-[You'll be given 1 hour to compelte the tasks]
+*You will have 1 hour and 30 minutes to complete the tasks.*

-## Tasks
+## Steps to follow
 1. Clone this repository.
 2. Complete the following tasks:

+### UI Improvements:
-   - **UI Enhancement:** Modify the cards and screens to look more visually appealing.
+   - Modify product cards to be more user-friendly.
-      - Modify product and cart cards
+   - Modify the product detail page to be more user-friendly.
-      - Home, prodcut_detail and cart screens.
-      - Observe the models and utilize additional fields that could be added to the cards to provide more information on the items.
+   - Utilize additional fields in the product model to provide more information on the items.
+   - Modify the item detail page to improve user-friendliness.
    - You can reference designs from the web for this purpose.
+   - You are free to change any widget already used.

+### Features:
+1. **Item Detail Page:**
-   - **Feature Addition:** Add an "Add to Cart" button on the item detail page.
+   - Add "Add to Cart" functionality:
-      - The button should add the items into the "items" list, which will be used to show items in the cart page.
+     - This action should add the items into the "items" list, which will be used to display items in the cart screen.
+   - Show the quantity of items added to the cart.

+2. **Home Page:**
-      - Create a UI component that allows users to navigate to the cart page.
+   - Create a widget that allows users to navigate to the cart screen.

+3. **Cart Page:**
-      - Add images to the cart items.
+   - Add images to the items in the cart screen.
+   - Implement the dismiss-to-remove item functionality which removes an item from the cart.

+### Bug Fixes:
-   - **Bug Fix:** Identify and fix any bugs (if there are any).
+   - Identify and fix any bugs (if there are any).

+### Optional:
-3. Write unit tests for the new feature.
+   - Write unit tests for the new features.

 ## Submission
-1. Create a new branch with your name.
+1. Create a new branch with your full name (Firstname_Lastname).
 2. Commit your changes to the new branch.
 3. Open a Pull Request to the main branch.
+4. Include screenshots of the following pages in the README file:
+   - Home/Products screen.
+   - Item detail screen before and after adding the item to cart.
+   - Cart screen.

 ## Evaluation Criteria
 - Code Quality